LeStegii/server-software/java/MODS+PLUGINS.md

 - **Description:** A fork of Purpur that aims to improve performance and add FabricMC compatibility.
 - **Plugins:** Bukkit, Spigot
 - **Mods:** Forge

-TableCloth - A Hybrid jar forked from AtomMC combining Forge + Spigot and a couple of Paper Patches.
-Version: Unknown
-Discontinued

 ### [⚒️ BukkitForge](https://github.com/keepcalm/BukkitForge)
 - **Alternative**: -